CoE Honor Pledge

 Click here to download a PowerPoint slide presentation of this video

-The E&A Honor System is a process of student self-governance for those students enrolled in courses in the College of Engineering and Architecture.
+The E&A Honor System is a process of student self-governance for those students enrolled in courses in the College of Engineering.
 It operates on the premise that students are honest and perform best in situations where their honesty, and the honesty of others, is not in doubt.
 The administration and faculty are responsible for creating an environment where honesty is expected in all relationships.
 The primary function of the E&A Honor System is to support the principles of integrity and honor as cornerstones of academic success.
 The Honor System acts to curtail academic dishonesty through the use of student self-supervision and to penalize those who are dishonest through the use of peer evaluation and penalty.
 Infractions identified by instructors are covered in current policy (NDSU Policy 335).

 Under the Honor System, the chief responsibility for proctoring examinations, quizzes, and all forms of assignments lies with the individuals enrolled in the course.
 Under the Honor System, students themselves complete academic activities with integrity and counsel or report those who do not.

-The College of Engineering and Architecture’s Honor Commission is the student body that educates students, staff, and faculty about the Honor System and evaluates cases of academic misconduct.
+The College of Engineering's Honor Commission is the student body that educates students, staff, and faculty about the Honor System and evaluates cases of academic misconduct.
 The commission shall be led by a senior member elected by the group to serve as Chair.
 A Prospect Chair, preferably a junior, will be elected and will serve as Chair when the Chair graduates.
 The Honor Commission Chair will be responsible for organizing the commission.
 Other duties and roles will be decided upon as a group.
 A quorum of the commission shall consist of seven (7) members.
 No action may be taken by the commission without at least seven members present.
 A consensus of at least 5 Honor Commission members is needed when determining the outcome of a hearing.